-Commercial Oyster Limits-No oyster boat may take more than 50 sacks of oysters per boat per day, and may possess no more than six sacks (equivalent of two barrels) of unculled oysters.
-A sack is defined as 110 pounds of oysters (including the sack).
+Commercial Oyster Limits-No oyster boat may take more than 50 sacks of oysters per boat per day, and may possess no more than six sacks (equivalent of two barrels) of unculled oysters which must be unsacked and separate from the rest of the cargo.
+A sack is defined as 110 pounds of oysters (including dead oyster shell and the sack).

 Legal Size Limits-Three (3) inches (greatest length of shell) or larger.
-Oysters 3/4 inch to 3 inches are to be culled and returned to reef from which taken; provided, however, that each cargo may contain not more than 15 percent of oysters of this size.
-Not more than six sacks of unculled oysters are permitted on board while on a reef.
+Oysters 3/4 inch to 3 inches and dead oyster shell greater than 3/4 inch (measured along any axis) are to be culled and returned to the reef from which taken; provided, however, that each cargo may contain not more than 15 percent of oysters and/or dead shell of these sizes.
+Not more than the equivalent six sacks of unculled oysters are permitted on board while on a reef and must remain unsacked and separate from the culled cargo.

-Legal Means and Methods-It is unlawful while taking or attempting to take oysters for pay or the purpose of sale, barter or exchange or any other commercial purpose to use more than one dredge, use a dredge which exceeds 48 inches in width and a twobarrel capacity, have more than one dredge connected in any manner to a winch, chain or other lifting device during the open public season; or have any additional dredge(s) on board unless secured below deck, to the wheelhouse or to the deck in such a manner as to be lashed, tied, shackled or chained as to prevent its immediate use.
-Commercial oyster boats limited to not more than 50 sacks of legal size oysters.
+Legal Means and Methods-It is UNLAWFUL while taking or attempting to take oysters for pay or the purpose of sale, barter or exchange or any other commercial purpose to use more than one dredge, use a dredge which exceeds 48 inches in width and a two-barrel capacity, have more than one dredge connected in any manner to a winch, chain or other lifting device during the open public season; or have any additional dredge(s) on board unless secured below deck, to the wheelhouse or to the deck in such a manner as to be lashed, tied, shackled or chained as to prevent its immediate use.
+Commercial oyster boats are limited to not more than 50 sacks of legal size oysters.

-Special Provisions-Oysters may be taken only from waters approved by the State Commissioner of Health.
+Special Provisions-Oysters may be taken only from waters approved by the State Commissioner of the Department of State Health Services.

-New Laws: The penalty for a commercial oyster boat taking oysters in a closed area has increased to a Parks and Wildlife Class "A" Misdemeanor (see criminal penalties section) and everyone on the vessel will be in violation.
+New Laws: The penalty for a commercial oyster boat taking oysters in a closed area has increased to a Parks and Wildlife Class "A" Misdemeanor (See Page 45 - CRIMINAL PENALTIES AND CIVIL VALUE RECOVERY) and everyone on the vessel will be in violation.